Skip to main content

 About position control

 The XY Screens and See Max projector screens and lifts do not provide any positional feedback.
 The state of the screen is thus always an assumed one.
 The screen position is calculated based on the time the cover has moved and the configured up and down durations.
 This results in a potential error margin.
-Every time the screen reaches it maximum up or down position the position and thus any potential error is reset accordingly.
+Every time the screen reaches its maximum up or down position the position any potential error is reset.
 If the screen is controlled outside the library, for instance with the remote control, the screen position and state will no longer represent the actual state.

 Hardware

-I use a cheap USB RS-485 controller to talk to the projector screen where position 5 of the RJ25 connector is connected to D+ and position 6 to the D-.
+Use a USB to RS-485 converter where position 5 of the RJ25 connector is connected to D+ and position 6 to D-.

 image

-See the documentation of your specific device on how to wire yours correctly.
+See the documentation of your specific projector screen or lift on how to wire yours correctly.

 Protocol

-If your devices follows the following protocol it's supported by this Python library:
+If your device follows the following protocol it is supported by this Python library:

 2400 baud 8N1